edge-cloud/www.edge-cloud.net/_posts/2019-04-08-limitations-of-anycast.md

 toc: true
 ---

-In the previous article on [Limitations of DNS-based geographic routing](/2019/03/01/limitations-of-geo-dns/) we have explored how DNS-based geographic routing works and especially what limitations you have to consider and accept while using such a solution.
+In the previous article on [Limitations of DNS-based geographic routing](/2019/03/01/limitations-of-geo-dns/) we have explored how DNS-based geographic routing works and especially what limitations you have to consider and accept, while using such a solution.
 In this article we will have a look at using Anycast instead.
-We will use the same set of origin locations and RIPE Atlas test probes as with the DNS-based geographic routing setup to discover limitations of Anycast.
+We will use the same set of origin locations within AWS and [RIPE Atlas](https://atlas.ripe.net/) test probes as with the above referenced DNS-based geographic routing setup, to discover limitations of Anycast.

 # Anycast